 You might recognize Far From Any Road by Chicago husband-and-wife duo The Handsome Family as the theme song for Season 1 of the hit show True Detective.
 The show’s choice couldn’t have been more appropriate – though in some ways sweet and dulcet, Far From Any Road has a thick darkness about it, sounding like a ballad sung between a starstruck witch and a wandering man of wealth and taste.

-Not including a song that begins with “I’ve been a bad, bad girl” on a list of evil songs would be, well, criminal, but Fiona Apple’s major ‘90s hit is sinister for a variety of reasons.
-The song is about a girl who will “break a boy, just because she can,” and needs help with a good defense in order to get him back — but never once says she feels any remorse.
-“What would an angel say, the devil wants to know?” she asks with a sultry croon.
-We’re willing to bet he came back; after all, what’s more fun than hanging out with a person you know is bad for you?
+Not including a song that begins with 'I’ve been a bad, bad girl' on a list of evil songs would be, well, criminal, but Fiona Apple’s major ’90s hit is sinister for a variety of reasons.
+The song is about a girl who will 'break a boy, just because she can,' and needs help with a good defence in order to get him back – but never once says she feels any remorse.
+'What would an angel say, the devil wants to know?'
+Fiona asks with a sultry croon.
+We’re willing to bet he came back.

 Speaking of evil clowns, this EC Comics-style undead revenge story by the most hated rap duo in existence is about is about as gleefully monstrous as it gets.
 Though their music is usually more concerned with heavyset ingenues and cheap soft drinks than unholy darkness, ICP prove on 12 that their wicked clown personas are as immersed in horror as they are in gangland tomfoolery.
 Extra credit has to be given to producer Mike E. Clark, whose beat for this creeping horror is perfectly imbalance and horrific.

-Amigo The Devil’s songs are mostly sung from the perspective of real-life murderers and serial killers like Jeffrey Dahmer and Ed Gein (though his new album is quite a bit more personal).
-But I Hope Your Husband Dies, a tale of a regular guy wishing death upon his old lover’s new spouse, is the most evil of all, because there is nothing more blasphemous than wishing horrific grief upon someone you love.
+Amigo The Devil’s songs are mostly sung from the perspective of real-life murderers and serial killers like Jeffrey Dahmer and Ed Gein, but I Hope Your Husband Dies – a tale of a regular guy wishing death upon his old lover’s new spouse – is the most evil of all, because there is nothing more blasphemous than wishing horrific grief upon someone you love.
 It’s also the song to which we can all relate most.